MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 	_Selecting a distribution group_

-1. Optionally enter a short release note such as "My first release of the awesome Drone Lander app."
-Then click click **Distribute Build**.
+1. Optionally enter a short release note such as "My first release of Drone Lander."
+Then click **Distribute Build**.

-1. Check e-mail sent to the e-mail address associated with your GitHub account, and confirm that you receive a message notifying you of a new release.
+1. Check your e-mail and confirm that you received a message notifying you of a new release.

 	![Build notification from Visual Studio Mobile Center](Images/mail-new-version.png)

 	_Build notification from Visual Studio Mobile Center_

-Feel free to add more testers to the Collaborators distribution group, or even create additional groups.
+Feel free to add more testers to the Collaborators distribution group, or to create additional groups.
 Remember, users can install your app on their devices by simply clicking on the link in the email.

-Now that a few users have their hands on your app, it might be helpful to know if they've installed it, how it's performing for them, and, most importantly, if the app has defects or other issues you need to address.
-This is where Visual Studio Mobile Center Crash Analytics come in.

 <a name="Exercise5"></a>
 ## Exercise 5: Add crash analytics support to the app ##

-The Visual Studio Mobile Center SDK makes it easy to add logic to a Xamarin Forms app to generate crash analytics.
-In this exercise, you will add shared and platform-specific code to Drone Lander to configure it so that crash information can be viewed in Visual Studio Mobile Center, and you will test your changes by temporarily adding code that generates an unhandled exception when the app starts up.
+In a perfect world, apps would never crash.
+In the real world, they sometimes do.
+The Visual Studio Mobile Center SDK makes it easy to add logic to a Xamarin Forms app to generate helpful analytics when crashes occur.
+In this exercise, you will add code to Drone Lander to configure it so that crash information can be viewed in Visual Studio Mobile Center, and you will test your changes by temporarily modifying your code to generate an unhandled exception when the app starts up.

-1. Open the **DroneLander** solution in Visual Studio 2017, if not already open from previous exercises.

-1. In Solution Explorer, right-click the **DroneLander** solution and select **Manage NuGet Packages for Solution...**.
+1. Open the **DroneLander** solution in Visual Studio 2017 if it isn't already open.
+In Solution Explorer, right-click the solution and select **Manage NuGet Packages for Solution...**.

 1. Ensure that "Browse" is selected in the NuGet Package Manager, and type "Microsoft.Azure.Mobile.Analytics" into the search box.
 Select the **Microsoft.Azure.Mobile.Analytics** package.
 Then check the **Project** box to add the package to all of the projects in the solution, and click **Install**.
 When prompted to review changes, click **OK**.

-1. Return to the NuGet Package Manager and once more, ensure that "Browse" is selected.
+1. Return to the NuGet Package Manager and once more ensure that "Browse" is selected.
 Type "Microsoft.Azure.Mobile.Crashes" into the search box and select the **Microsoft.Azure.Mobile.Crashes** package.
 Then check the **Project** box to add the package to all of the projects in the solution, and click **Install**.
 When prompted to review changes, click **OK**.

-1. In Solution Explorer, open the **App.xaml.cs** file in the **DroneLander (Portable)** project.
-1. Add the following statements at the top of the file:
+1. In Solution Explorer, open **App.xaml.cs** in the **DroneLander (Portable)** project.
+Then add the following statements at the top of the file:

 	```C#
 	using Microsoft.Azure.Mobile;